 Google’s Waymo to open to public in five new US cities in 2026

-Waymo is aiming to pull further ahead of Tesla, which currently only has service in two markets.
+Waymo is aiming to pull further ahead of Tesla, which currently has service in only two markets.

 Waymo’s service is currently operating in five markets — the Bay Area, Austin, Phoenix, Los Angeles, and Atlanta — with a total of 12 others in the pipeline for expansion.

-On its last earnings call, Tesla said it would be in 8-10 cities by the end of the year.
+On its last earnings call, Tesla said it would be in 8 to 10 cities by the end of the year.
 As of November, Tesla has confirmed five cities where it intends to expand in the “coming months”: Las Vegas, Phoenix, Dallas, Houston, and Miami.